2024 Legislative Session

 Vice-Chair: Barbara Freiberg

-Members: Mike Bayham, Beth Billings, Kim Carver, Vincent Cox, Jessica Domangue, Les Farnum, Bryan Fontenot, Steven Jackson, Alonzo Knox, Rodney Lyons, C. Denise Marcelle, Pat Moore, Ed Murray, Candace Newell, Chuck Owen, Joe Stagni, Matthew Willard, Rashid Young
+Members: Mike Bayham, Beth Billings, Kim Carver, Vincent Cox, Jessica Domangue, Les Farnum, Bryan Fontenot, Steven Jackson, Alonzo Knox, Rodney Lyons, C. Denise Marcelle, Pat Moore, Ed Murray, Candace Newell, Chuck Owen, Joe Stagni, Rashid Young

 Chair: Brett Geymann